adnanlakda/NAV_Capstone/README.md

   * Add in line comments to other parts of code
 * Make code more robust to failures with try/except logic
 * Reduce code repetition by creating functions and external files for key words, etc.
-* Add logging and messages so you know what is happening in the code
+* Add logging and messages so you know what is happening in the code while it is running

 #### 4. Add Twitter API branch
 * Sign up for Twitter API